 A great example of another viral marketing ad is Oreo, a cookie brand, that posted a clever tweet during the Super Bowl blackout in 2013.
 The tweet featured an image of an Oreo cookie in the dark, with the caption “You can still dunk in the dark”.
 The tweet was witty and timely, it went viral with over 15,000 retweets and 6,000 likes.

-Billboards and Other Outdoor Advertising
+Outdoor Advertising (Billboards)

 This is a good option to capture mass attention.
 For example, McDonald’s used a billboard to promote its Royal with Chili burger.